-As shown in the diagram, at the open circuited end the current is minimum and voltage is maximum.
-At each λ/2 interval this behavior is repeated if we move away from the load end towards the source.
+As shown in the diagram, at the open-circuited end the current is minimum and the voltage is maximum.
+At each λ/2 interval, this behavior is repeated if we move away from the load end towards the source.

-As shown in the diagram, that at λ/4 from the opened end the behavior of the voltage and current is vice versa to the short circuited transmission line.
-It means that at λ/4 from the opened end the voltage is minimum and current is maximum.
+As shown in the diagram, at λ/4 from the opened end the behavior of the voltage and current is vice versa to the short-circuited transmission line.
+It means that at λ/4 from the opened end, the voltage is minimum, and the current is maximum.
 This behavior is also repeated at λ/2 interval from the same point, or at the odd multiples of λ/4 on the transmission line.

-As the current at the opened circuit end be maximum.
+As the current at the opened circuit end is maximum.
 At λ/4 away from the opened circuit point the impedance will be minimum because the current is maximum possible.

 Input Impedance of Open Circuited Transmission Line

-As shown in the given diagram the open circuited transmission line behaves as parallel resonant at the open circuited end.
-The minimum current flow takes place at open circuited end.
+As shown in the given diagram the open-circuited transmission line behaves as parallel resonant at the open-circuited end.
+The minimum current flow takes place at the open-circuited end.

 At λ/2 away from the open end of the transmission towards the source, the behavior at this point will be capacitive.
 This behavior will repeat 5λ/8 from the open circuit end.

-At λ/4 of open circuit end of the transmission line, the circuit will behave as a series resonant circuit.
-It is due to the reason that the current will be maximum possible.
+At λ/4 of the open circuit end of the transmission line, the circuit will behave as a series resonant circuit.
+It is due to the reason that the current will be the maximum possible.

-At 3λ/8 is the open terminal at transmission line, the behavior will be inductive.
+At 3λ/8 is the open terminal at the transmission line, the behavior will be inductive.

 At 7λ/8 the same behavior is repeated and so on.

-The behavior of open circuited transmission line is a parallel resonant circuit or series resonant circuit or capacitive or inductive will repeat itself in the same manner towards the source at each λ/2 intervals, if the transmission line is long enough.
+The behavior of an open-circuited transmission line is a parallel resonant circuit or series resonant circuit or capacitive or inductive will repeat itself in the same manner towards the source at every λ/2 interval if the transmission line is long enough.